rbind/apreshill/content/post/2020-12-20-modern-blogdown/index.markdown

 A rule that is true 90% of the time: folders in `content/` are singular, not plural--- :heavy_check_mark: `post`; :x: `posts`
 {{% /alert %}}

-If you look in your **Files** pane, you can see that this creates a folder with the name of my post (`"hi-hugo"`).
-The actual R Markdown file is named `index.Rmd`.
+If you look in your **Files** pane, you can see that this creates a folder with the date and the ["slug"](https://en.wikipedia.org/wiki/Clean_URL#Slug) name of my post (`"hi-hugo"`).
+The actual R Markdown file is named `index.Rmarkdown`.

 This is a Hugo [page bundle](/post/2019-02-21-hugo-page-bundles/).
 Each post gets its own bundle, or folder.
 Inside the post bundle is where all your static images, static data files like `.csv` files should go.

 ```
 content/
 ├── posts
-│   ├── hi-hugo
+│   ├── 2021-01-01-hi-hugo
 │   │   ├── bakers.csv
 │   │   ├── image1.jpg
 │   │   ├── image2.png
-│   │   └── index.Rmd
+│   │   └── index.Rmarkdown
 ```

 In the post itself, use the relative file path like: